API Automation using Java Karate Framework

 4. Similarly enter appropriate UI elements and Corresponding Control values for Create Project and Delete Project.

 5. Record a scenario using Follow Me feature and generate Test Cases.
-Test cases are generated in the Test cases folder.
+Test cases are generated in the Test cases Tab.
 For more information, see Profiling article.
-A system-generated feature file is as follows:
+The feature file can be viewed in Test Cases.

 3.2 Selecting TestStep Settings options in the Edit Scenario